metapolator/metapolator/specimen,-and-glyph-interaction.md

 Character width, body width, spacing, sidebearings—front and back, there are quite a few overlapping horizontal metrics in type design.
 On top of that traditionally changing the weight of the glyph interacts with these metrics.

-Interestingly, one does not need so many parameters to _technically_ fully describe this system: on top of the point coordinates, one needs an advance for each glyph, and a number for (let’s call it) pen weight to drive the rendering.
-The conclusion is that it is the UI, that aims to offer directness and flexibility to users, drives the choice of parameters.
+Interestingly, one does not need so many parameters to _technically_ fully describe this system: on top of the point coordinates, one needs an advance for each glyph, and a number for pen weight to drive the rendering.
+The conclusion is that it is the UI, that aims to offer direct-action and flexibility to users, drives the choice of parameters.

-The other day we (Simon and Peter) discussed all this and came to a system that offers this directness and flexibility, without ending up with parameter-bloat.
+The other day we (Simon and Peter) discussed all this and came to a system that offers this direct-action and flexibility, without ending up with parameter bloat.
 We observed these basic principles:

 1. imported ufos come with spacing set; this can be good or so-so, but we assume that it is a workable spacing for type designers;
 * imported ufos (quite likely) come with kerning tables; these can be good or so-so, but we assume that it is a workable kerning for type designers;
   * a font with 1000 glyphs has _potentially_ 1 million kerning pairs; this is however impractical—if only for the file size—and we assume that a decent font has around 100, _maybe_ hundreds, kerning pairs defined.
-* if one measures the spacing from the first and last skeleton point of the glyph—instead from the first and last black—then a wholesale stroke weight cis unlikely to trigger a need for wholesale spacing adjustment (the stroke grows/shrinks equally into the inner-glyph space and outwards into the sidebearings).
+* if one measures the spacing from the first and last skeleton point of the glyph—instead from the first and last black—then a wholesale stroke weight change is unlikely to trigger a need for wholesale spacing adjustment (the stroke grows/shrinks equally into the inner-glyph space and outwards into the sidebearings).

 After looking at a lot of possible metrics combinations, we picked the following glyph-level parameters: